AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/introduction/understand-test-results.md

 Als u op de details van een afzonderlijke pagina klikt, krijgt u informatie over de elementen van de pagina die zijn geëvalueerd, en kunt u aangeven welke problemen u kunt oplossen als er mogelijkheden voor verbetering zijn gevonden.
 De details van de tests en de bijbehorende richtsnoeren worden verstrekt door Google Lighthouse.

 ![](assets/page-level-scores.png)

-## Uitvoering lokale test {#local-test-execution}

-Aangezien de testklassen tests JUnit zijn, kunnen zij van mainstream Java IDEs zoals Eclipse, IntelliJ, NetBeans, etc. worden in werking gesteld.

-Wanneer deze tests echter noodzakelijkerwijs worden uitgevoerd, moet een verscheidenheid aan systeemeigenschappen worden ingesteld die door de aem-testing-clients (en de onderliggende Sling Testing Clients) worden verwacht.

-De systeemeigenschappen zijn als volgt:

-* `sling.it.instances - should be set to 2`
-* `sling.it.instance.url.1 - should be set to the author URL, for example, http://localhost:4502`
-* `sling.it.instance.runmode.1 - should be set to author`
-* `sling.it.instance.adminUser.1 - should be set to the author admin user, e.g. admin`
-* `sling.it.instance.adminPassword.1 - should be set to the author admin password`
-* `sling.it.instance.url.2 - should be set to the author URL, for example, http://localhost:4503`
-* `sling.it.instance.runmode.2 - should be set to publish`
-* `sling.it.instance.adminUser.2 - should be set to the publish admin user, for example, admin`
-* `sling.it.instance.adminPassword.2 - should be set to the publish admin password`